molecule/molecule.github.io/_post_drafts/REVIEW - DIS 2018 - Making Grooves With Needles: Using e-textiles to encourage gender diversity in embedded audio systems design.md

 - love that findings are expressed in abstract
 - again very picky but first paragraph of seciton 2 is very repetitive.
 - Very picky: Awkward phrasing of "Once within the audio technology culture".
-- It's very good, but if you need more room you could probably compress the "Intro to E-Textiles" section.
-- just the right level of detail in E-Textile Practitioners section.
-Well-organized and wonderfully written.
 - A transition from E-textile section to the case study would be very helpful!
 The paper suddenly shifts here and it's jarring and unclear.
 By this point, I"ve forgotten your "four steps", so a reminder of the structure of hte paper would be great.
 I'd even add one transition sentence before and after the other sections as well.
 - conclusion is just a long summary.
 See Wobbrock's excellent explanation for how a paper should look: https://faculty.washington.edu/wobbrock/pubs/Wobbrock-2015.pdf
 - The authors keep claiming more women "remain" in the community, but I didn't see the data for that.
 Was there a long-term survey study that shows this?
 Can they clarify where they're getting support for that conclusion?